ShareXin/ShareXin/README.md

 * [toot](https://github.com/ihabunek/toot) (for now)

 ## Features
-* Uploads to Twitter and Mastodon
+* Uploads to Twitter and Mastodon and Imgur
 * Allows taking screenshots and saving them to files
 * Notifications via libnotify
 * GUI works with X11 and Wayland